fatiando/community/CONTRIBUTING.md

 ## Reporting a Bug

 Find the *Issues* tab on the top of the GitHub repository and click *New Issue*.
-You'll be prompted to choose between different types of issue, like bug reports and feature requests.
+You'll be prompted to choose between different types of issues, like bug reports and feature requests.
 Choose the one that best matches your need.
 The Issue will be populated with one of our templates.